• Skip to primary navigation

 Bananas – the spottier the better.
 If there are a lot of very brown bits on your bananas you can just cut them away and discard them.
 For this recipe, you will need the equivalent of 2 cups of ripe mashed bananas.

-Pears – the pears should be peeled.
+Pears - the pears should be peeled.
 If the pears are very firm they should be grated on a box grater.
 Soft, riper pears can be sliced into small dice.
-You can also use canned pears, but they should be drained of as much liquid as possible before being cut into a small dice, so that the liquid content of the cake is not too high.
+You can also use canned pears, but they should be drained of as much liquid as possible before being cut into small dice so that the liquid content of the cake is not too high.
 You will need 1 cup of chopped or grated pears for this recipe.

 Butter – I like to use unsalted butter for baking, and add my own salt to taste.